- Fire Safety

 PPE Responsibility - Each department is responsible for assessing work areas to determine if hazards are present that would necessitate the use of personal protective equipment.
 When such hazards exist, the department is responsible for defining what PPE is required and for communicating the requirements to those who are affected.

-If you need any assistance regarding PPE, consult your supervisor, instructor, or contact Safety and Environmental Health at 777-3341.
+If you need any assistance regarding PPE, consult your supervisor, instructor, or contact Office of Safety at 701-777-3341.

 Arm and Hand Protection - Arm and hand protection is required when injury can be prevented by their use.
 Supervisors are to evaluate tasks and make arm and hand protection available when needed.
 There is a wide assortment of gloves, hand pads, and sleeves for protection from various hazards.
 Hazards can include, but are not limited to, skin absorption of harmful substances, severe cuts or lacerations, severe abrasions, punctures, chemical burns, electrical shock, vibration, amputation, or harmful temperature extremes.